Updated: Apr 21

 By saying no to others I am saying yes to my daughter who wants a spa day, I’m saying yes to my spouse when we have our own date night on the deck, and I’m saying yes to my senior Labrador Retriever when I roll on the floor with him who is loving that his humans are home all the time.

 This is not to say “pick yourself back up!”

 During this time of COVID-19, the uncertainty of this invisible enemy is weighing over everyone and the clinical experts indicate we are dealing with grief.

 What I’ve observed with myself is that releasing out loud what I’m feeling gives me focus on how to deal with it.
 For some items, I will rely on experts, close friends, and my family to get through.

 I am in no position to take on ten projects in the hopes that it will take my mind off my troubles.
 While that may work for some, I need to focus on the basics of health, eating, sleeping, and being ok in my own skin.

 I’m still out there doing work, getting work, and giving my clients my best.

-But I also realize I need to put my mask on first, before I can help others.
+But I also realize I need to put my mask on first before I can help others.

 I can be changed by what happens to me, but I refuse to be reduced by it. - Maya Angelou

-I hope this blog article and my upcoming blogs provide some level of solace and serves as a sanity check for the reader.
+I hope this blog article and my upcoming blogs provide some level of solace and serve as a sanity check for the reader.
 Spending the time writing on this topic is definitely cathartic for me.